JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 5. Oops, one reason why [the kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) failed to work at first, but then I suspected I didn't install the camera properly.
 The camera must be placed on the board in a particular order, which I discovered [here](https://medium.com/@dmccreary/getting-your-camera-working-on-the-nvida-nano-336b9ecfed3a).

-6. Another reaosn why the kit failed to work first, was due to a "canberry error".
+6. Another reason why the kit failed to work first, was due to a "canberry error".
 A quick "sudo-apt get install libcanberra-gtk-module" fixed that error.

 7. After doing the above, [the ai kit](https://github.com/SteveMacenski/jetson_nano_detection_and_tracking) with the ability to detect objects in camera stream, as I captured in the clip below: